THE BANG-FOR-YOUR-BUCK LIST

 K&N is the most ubiquitous household name when it comes to free flow intakes.
 And lucky for the e30 enthusiast, they even offer a cold-air version as well!

 This mod alone does not increase horsepower.
-But combined with a chip, and you now have an engine that wants to breath, and actually now can breathe!
+But combined with a chip, and you now have an engine that wants to breathe, and actually, now can breathe!

 - POLYURETHANE BUSHING UPGRADE